 Where to find out more

 Most opportunities for editorial work arise in London and the southeast, or with academic publishers located in major towns and cities.
-Vacancies are advertised in local and national newspapers and relevant publications such as The Bookseller, Campaign, Print Week, The Publisher, Printing World and Publishing News.
+Vacancies are advertised in local and national newspapers and relevant publications such as The Bookseller, Campaign, Print Week and Publishers Weekly.

 Recruitment agencies sometimes advertise opportunities for secretarial work with publishing houses, which can be a good way of getting started in the profession.
 Advertised vacancies attract intense competition, so networking, job shadowing and speculative applications are advisable.